What is the Silicon Valley Program?

 I want to find my own internship.
 Can I?

+Most likely.
+We applaud students who think differently, and who pursue their own internships.
+As you move forward with the process, please consult with the Program Director to make sure the “fit” is right.
 The Program intends to have pre-approved placements for students that can serve as appropriate internship sites.
-If you prefer to seek an alternative to the pre-approved sites, consult with the Program Director to ensure the internship meets all expectations for SVP credit.
+If you prefer to seek an alternative to the pre-approved sites, consult with the SVP Program Director to ensure the internship meets all expectations for SVP credit.

 Will my courses and internship count towards my major requirements?

-Yes, most likely.
-CMC Economics majors may count Econ 165 and Econ 123 as two level-II major elective courses, and Econ 199 as a level-I major elective course.
+CMC Economics majors may count Econ 165 and Econ 123 as two level-II major elective courses, and Econ 198 as a level-I major elective course.
 Credit for the internship will be counted as an elective towards graduation.
 Students from the other Claremont Colleges should consult with their respective Registrar prior to committing to the Program.
+See the Courses page for more details.

 I'm not a CMC Economics major.
 Can I still apply?